William Adams (lifesaver): Legacy

-The life story and likeness of William Adams have been used in recent years in a number of interesting and diverse ways.
+In recent years William Adams’ life story has been shared in a number of ways.
 He has been the subject of local history exhibitions and lectures, school assemblies, poetry, artwork and even textile design.

 The life saving legacy of William Adams was recognised on 28 May 2004 when a Great Yarmouth Local History and Archaeological Society blue plaque was unveiled at his former home, 199 Bells Road.
 This event was particularly notable as it was the first ever blue plaque to be installed in Gorleston.

 On 11 April 2007 his name became immortalised in a road name, William Adams Way.
 William Adams Way serves as a main route into Gorleston and also as a key access road for the Great Yarmouth third river crossing.

 On 13 March 2018 The William Adams, a brand new £2.2 million Wetherspoons pub, was officially opened in Gorleston by the Mayor with four generations of descendants of William Adams in attendance.
 The decision to name the pub after this local hero was determined by a public vote.
 In April 2025 The William Adams was named the seventh best Wetherspoon’s pub in the UK in an independent study.
 Researchers compared the reviews of 869 Wetherspoon pubs and hotels to determine which ones were the public's favourite.

-A biography of William Adams has been completed by his Great, Great Grandson and is scheduled for publication in 2025.
+A biography of William Adams has been completed by his Great, Great Grandson and is scheduled for publication in 2026.